wrkzcoin/wrkzcoin/NETWORKING.md

 - **wallet-api IPv6** — `--rpc-bind-ipv6-address` + `--rpc-use-ipv6` start a second API listener on the IPv6 address.
 - **HttpClient IPv6** — `NodeRpcProxy` (used by wallet-service and walletd) resolves hostnames using AF_UNSPEC (`IpResolver`), so it can connect to an IPv6 daemon when the address resolves to AAAA.
 - **HttpServer IPv6** — wallet-service JSON-RPC can bind to an IPv6 address by passing `::1` or `::` as `--bind-address`.
 - **Local IPC sockets** — `--rpc-ipc-path` (daemon, wallet-api) and `--bind-ipc-path` (wallet service) serve HTTP over an AF_UNIX socket whose file mode decides who may connect.
 Off unless a path is given; POSIX only.
-Clients reach one by passing the path as the daemon address, which also covers `Wrkz-service` — daemon and the daemon's own console.
+Clients reach one by passing the path as the daemon address, which also covers `wrkz-service` — daemon and the daemon's own console.
 - **zedwallet++ `--remote-daemon` IPv6** — bracket notation `[2001:db8::1]:17856` is accepted anywhere a daemon address is parsed (zedwallet++, miner, walletd).

 ### Known Limitations